skip to Main Content

 • Able to adapt readily to change.

-• Able to interpret and follow library policy and procedures.
+• Able to interpret and enforce library policy and procedures.

-• Exhibits enthusiasm for library services and library related tasks.
+• Able to exhibit enthusiasm for library services and library related tasks.

 Qualifications: